lscherger/Credit_Risk_Analysis/README.md

 # Credit_Risk_Analysis

 ## Overview of the analysis
 The purpose of this analysis was to use supervised machine learning techniques to train and evaluate unbalanced credit risk classification models using resampling.
-To predict credit risk, I used imbalanced-learn and scikit-learn libraries, along with oversampling, undersampling and combined sampling and bias-reducing machine learning models.
+To predict credit risk, I used imbalanced-learn and scikit-learn libraries, along with oversampling, undersampling, combined sampling and bias-reducing classifier machine learning models.

 ## Results